MoeHamoud/android-interview-questions/README.md

     [abstraction](https://en.wikipedia.org/wiki/Abstraction_(software_engineering)), and
     [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).

+    - __Inheritance__: Inheritance is a mechanism in which one class acquires the property of another class.
+For example, a child inherits the traits of his/her parents.
+With inheritance, we can reuse the fields and methods of the existing class.
+    - __Polymorphism__: Polymorphism allows us to perform a single action in different ways.
+In other words, polymorphism allows you to define one interface and have multiple implementations.
+Real life example of polymorphism: A person at the same time can have different characteristic.
+Like a man at the same time is a father, a husband, an employee.
+    - __Abstraction__: Abstraction is the process of removing physical, spatial, or temporal details or attributes in the study of objects or systems to focus attention on details of greater importance.
+Through the process of abstraction, a programmer hides all but the relevant data about an object in order to reduce complexity and increase efficiency.
+    - __Encapsulation__: Encapsulation refers to the bundling of data, along with the methods that operate on that data, into a single unit.
+Encapsulation can be used to hide both data members and data functions or methods associated with an instantiated class or object.

 * **What is the difference between a constructor and a method?**
-    - The name of the constructor is same as that of the class name, whereas the name of the method can be anything.
+    - The name of the constructor is same as that of the class name, whereas the name of the method can be anything. (not necessarily, see Kotlin language)
     - There is no return type of a constructor.
     - When you make an object of a class, then the constructor of that class will be called automatically.
 But for methods, we need to call it explicitely.
     - Constructors can't be inherited but you can call the constructor of the parent class by calling `super()`.
-    - Constructor and a method they both run a block of code but the difference is in calling them.
+    - Constructors and methods both run a block of code but the difference is in calling them.
-    - We can call method directly using their name.
+    - We can call a method directly using their name.
     - Constructor Syntax -
         ```java
         public class SomeClassName{